Sent as SMS: Meaning Behind the Delivery Switch

 Since SMS compliance is a critical part of business texting, Textellent includes several tools to help you meet legal and industry standards.

-It automatically manages opt-outs and uses AI to detect negative responses that may indicate a user wants to opt out, even if they don’t say “STOP.”
+It automatically manages opt-outs and uses artificial intelligence to detect negative responses that may indicate a user wants to opt out, even if they don’t say “STOP.”

 The platform’s web dashboard allows for full campaign control, and its mobile tools support on-the-go replies, contact management, and notifications.
 It’s easier for your staff to stay engaged with customers without being tied to a physical office or a specific device.